-• Should you make lifetime gifts?
+- Should you name contingent beneficiaries?
+It is generally advisable to name a second beneficiary to receive a gift in your will in the event that the primary beneficiary predeceases you. - Should you make lifetime gifts?
 In certain cases, lifetime gifts are the best way to accomplish your objectives.
 They may be more effective than gifts in your will.
-Lifetime gifts can minimize probate costs and estate and/or inheritance taxes-and giving while you are alive provides the pleasure of seeing how your gift accomplishes your goals.
+Lifetime gifts can minimize probate costs and estate and/or inheritance taxes-and giving while you are alive provides the pleasure of seeing how your gift accomplishes the missions you support.